Ze'ev Jabotinsky: Literary career

 In 1914, Jabotinsky published the first Hebrew translation of Edgar Allan Poe's poems The Raven and Annabel Lee.

 From 1923, Jabotinsky was editor of the revived Jewish weekly Rassvet (Dawn), published first in Berlin, then in Paris.
 Besides his journalistic work, he published novels under his previous pseudonym Altalena; his historical novel Samson Nazorei (Samson the Nazirite, 1927), set in Biblical times, describes Jabotinsky's ideal of an active, daring, warrior form of Jewish life.
-His novel Pyatero (The Five, written 1935, published 1936) has been described as "a work that probably has the truest claim to being the great Odessa novel. ...
+His novel Pyatero (The Five, written 1935, published 1936 in Paris) has been described as "a work that probably has the truest claim to being the great Odessa novel. ...
 It contains poetic descriptions of early-twentieth-century Odessa, with nostalgia-tinged portraits of its streets and smells, its characters and passions."
 Although it was little noticed at the time, it has received renewed appreciation for its literary qualities at the start of the twenty-first century, being reprinted in Russia and Ukraine and in 2005 translated into English (the first translation into a Western language).

 Family

-While in Odessa, Jabotinsky married Joanna (or Ania) Galperina in October 1907.
-They had one child, Eri Jabotinsky (1910-1969), who later became a member of the Irgun-affiliated Bergson Group.
-Eri Jabotinsky briefly served in the 1st Knesset of Israel; he died on 6 June 1969.
+While in Odessa, Jabotinsky married Joanna (or Ania) Galperina (1884–1949) in October 1907.
+They had one child, Eri Jabotinsky (1910–1969), who later became a member of the Irgun-affiliated Bergson Group.
+Eri Jabotinsky briefly served in the 1st Knesset of Israel; he died on 6 June 1969 aged 58 – one year younger than his father had been when he died at the age of 59.